 Following her years of strong leadership as a section chief, Eileen was appointed in 2022 by Attorney General Tong to serve as an Associate Attorney General and Chief of the Division of Government Administration, overseeing the functions of the Office’s Child Support & Collections, Infrastructure & Economic Development and Special Litigation sections.

 Eileen graduated from Fairfield University with a degree in Economics and received her J.D. from the University of Connecticut School of Law.
 She is married to her husband, Drew, and has two stepchildren.
 They reside together in New Britain.

 Assistant Deputy Attorney General for Administration and Management

-Antoria D. Howard serves as the Associate Attorney General for Administration and Management, a position she has held since 2013.
+Antoria Howard serves as the Assistant Deputy Attorney General for Administration and Management, a position she has held since 2013.

-Antoria joined the Office of the Attorney General in 1997, and was assigned to the Public Safety Department.
-In this department, she represented the Connecticut State Police and the Department of Correction, among other agencies, in state and federal court.
+Antoria joined the Office of the Attorney General in 1997 as a member of the Public Safety Department, where she represented the Connecticut State Police and the Connecticut Department of Correction, among other agencies, in state and federal court.

-In 2001, Antoria transferred to the Employment Rights Department, which was a newly-created department established to handle all employment-related matters for all state agencies.
-In this department, she defended state agencies, employees and officials in court and at administrative agencies in employment discrimination actions.
-Antoria is an experienced litigator having tried many state and federal court cases to verdict.
+In 2001, Antoria transferred to the Employment Rights Department, a newly-created department established to handle all employment-related matters for all state agencies.
+There, she defended state agencies, employees, and officials in court and at administrative agencies in employment discrimination actions.
+Antoria is an excellent litigator with extensive experience trying many state and federal court cases to verdict.

 Sandra G. Arenas was appointed as the Special Associate Attorney General for Constituent and Consumer Affairs in 2019 by Attorney General William Tong after he was sworn-in to office on Jan.
 9, 2019.
 In this role, Sandra handles all matters relating to consumer and constituent concerns.